Letterkenny, Co. Donegal

 Flanked for the most part by the Old Tom Morris Links, Sandy Hills is a spectacular layout that has matured into a true Irish links classic.
 Don't be surprised if there's just you and your playing partners in sight.
 For much of the time you'll be tucked-in amongst the towering sand dunes, with opportunities to take-in spectacular views over the neighbouring Old Tom Morris course and beautiful Sheephaven Bay.

-MOST MEMORABLE HOLES: the stretch between the 6th and 13th, which romp across the interior dunes.
+Pick of the holes: romping across the interior dunes, the best stretch of Sandy Hills arguably lies between the 6th and 13th.
 The par-4 6th is located at the southern end of the course, requiring a drive over a crest that reveals a picture-postcard view of the crescent of Tramore Beach with Muckish Mountain straight ahead.
 The par-3 7th plays downhill to a sliver of green peeking out from the dunes, while the par-5 8th leads inland, at first tumbling downhill, then climbing toward the backdrop of Carrigart and the Lough Salt Mountains in the distance.
 Towering dunes continue as you tee-up at the par-4 9th, and start the winding journey back to Rosapenna's impressive Golf Pavilion.

 Stay & Play at Rosapenna: luxury onsite accommodation available, see Where2Stay section below.